Acclimation Methods

 Drip acclimation: a length of airline tubing siphons water from the display tank with the rate regulated by a valve (a regular airline valve works).
 The bag containing the animal is often drained to half or a quarter full and then filled one or more times until the differences between the tank and bag water are negligible (in other words, not detectable on test kits).
 The bag is often then floated in the tank to allow the temperatures to equalize before adding the animals to the tank.

 Echinoderms require extra care.
 This group includes sea urchins, sea stars, brittle/serpent stars, and sea cucumbers.
 Echinoderms have demonstrated extreme sensitivity to changes in water parameters in the aquarium and must be acclimated with increased caution as a result.
 When the water difference is small, such as no more than 0.002 for specific gravity and 0.4 for pH, echinoderms are generally acclimated much more slowly over period closer to 4 hours.
 This means starting with a larger volume of water in the bag and dripping at a slower rate.
 Safe acclimation of an Echinoderm can take much longer when the bag and tank water are drastically different.
-Unfortunately, Echinoderms do not show signs of immediate stress when acclimated too fast, so there is no warning that it is being rushed until it is too late.
-For example, even relatively hardy Echinoderms like brittle stars will lose arms in the following few days, sea urchins will start to show spine loss within a day or two, and true stars will literally start to fall apart slowly.
+Unfortunately, Echinoderms almost never show signs of immediate stress when acclimated too fast, so there is no warning that it is being rushed until it is too late.
+For example, even relatively hardy Echinoderms like brittle stars will lose arms in the following few days, sea urchins will start to show spine loss within a day or two, and true stars will literally start to fall apart slowly one scale at a time.
 Because of this risk and delayed result, many hobbyists will still do 4 hour drip acclimation even when the bag and tank water are known to be very similar.

 Adding tank water to the bag every 15min: this method doesn't really have a name, but generally involves draining the bag to a quarter full and then filling it by a quarter more with tank water ever 15min.
 There are many variations on this method adding water at different rates, sometimes only draining the bag to a half and then filling it more than once, etc. The main feature of this approach is that it adds reasonably large volumes of new water to the bag in rapid bursts, rather than gradually as in drip acclimation.
 Many fish can handle fairly rapid changes in salinity without much stress, so this method is often used as a means to minimize the time that fish spend in dirty bag water, where it is argued that the stress from prolonged exposure to waste in the water can be greater than the stress from a small, rapid change in other parameters.
 While some invertebrates can tolerate this kind of acclimation, it is unwise particularly when the bag water hasn't been tested and when the hobbyist is unfamiliar with the native range and habitat of the animal in question.
 Fish foul the bag water far more than the average invertebrate, so the same waste-related motivation does not exist for invertebrates.